jorgecarrascal97/jorgecarrascal97/README.md

 ## LEARNIG ABOUT SOFTWARE DEVELOPMENT

-# currently stdudy in Riwi bq
+# currently study in Riwi bq

 ## LENGUAGE